Alcohol Free cocktails (mocktails, if you must) have come along way, baby.

 - It’s easy to get carried away with added sugars and creamy ingredients, and bingo!
 You may as well have a dessert.
 Rely on the fruit to provide most of the sweetness and use agave or turbinado sugar sparingly to sweeten when necessary or to rim the glass.

 - Avoid creams and milks and use coconut milk or lite coconut milk to get that creamy texture in your pina coladas.

 - I use club soda as a base for most every cocktail.
 The fizzier the better, since the ice and fruit bases will quickly dilute it.
-I spend a little more on Fever-Tree, Schweppes, Canada Dry, and avoid store brands.
+I spend a little more on Fever-Tree, Schweppes or Canada Dry and avoid store brands.
 If I need a more subtle taste I will use LaCroix water.